 The team also uses EverTrue to build segments for annual fund and crowdfunding appeals.
 A few weeks before a campaign is due to launch, Mike and Ashley share relevant content on Facebook.
 Using EverTrue, they can then track people who like or comment on the post and build a list of interested prospects to solicit.

 Cornell continues to invest in social outreach to engage greater numbers of alumni, families, and friends by finding creative ways to grab their attention online, whether it’s broadcasting lectures by rocket scientists, posting alumni success stories, or even sharing photos of puppies who are being trained at the school’s Guiding Eyes for the Blind program.

-“EverTrue represents a leap forward for alumni relations and development,” Andrew Gossen, executive director of digital, said.
+“EverTrue represents a leap forward for alumni relations and development,” Andrew Gossen, executive director of digital for alumni affairs and development, said.
 “With tools like this, we can see what people are interested in right now and produce a better user experience for alumni.”

 Click here to learn more about tracking social engagement with the EverTrue Platform.

 Social data from EverTrue is information that we can’t get anywhere else, and that alone is valuable to what we’re doing.